nathanlesage/conferia/docs/users-guide.md

 This documentation is intended for participants of conferences which use Conferia.js to display an interactive agenda.
-If you are a conference organizer, feel free to distribute a link to this document to ensure your participants know how to utilize the schedule.
-It is also linked from the footer of any Conferia instance so that users can click a link to land here.
+If you are a conference organizer, you can distribute a link to this document to ensure your participants know how to utilize the schedule.
+It is also linked from any Conferia instance so that users can click a link to land here.

 ## Overview